jhudson8/react-backbone/README.md

 ...
 var model = this.refs.myClass.getModel();
 ```
-Simple mixin that exposes getModel/setModel on the component.
+Mixin that exposes getModel/setModel on the component.
 The model can also be set by using the ```model``` property when constructing the component.

 modelValueAware